 Organizations and Websites

 - The National Water Quality Monitoring Council.
 The Council offers a semi-annual National Monitoring Conference that includes numerous sessions focused on volunteer water monitoring.
 It is the premiere conference for volunteer water monitoring practitioners.
 The Council includes a volunteer monitoring working group and Council volunteer monitoring representative.
-Danielle Donkersloot is the current rep and Julie Vastine is the alternate.
-Both are able to be a voice for the volunteer monitoring community with the Council, and practitioners are encouraged to contact them with needs or concerns.
-Danielle and Julie also sponsor semi-regular conference calls for practitioners interested in helping to facilitate volunteer monitoring events at the conference and for building networking opportunities on a regular basis over time.
-Finally, the Council maintains a website with the most up to date volunteer monitoring directory of programs and other resources relevant to practitioners.
+Julie Vastine is the current rep and serves as a voice for the volunteer monitoring community with the Council, and practitioners are encouraged to contact them with needs or concerns.
+Julie also sponsors semi-regular conference calls for practitioners interested in helping to facilitate volunteer monitoring events at the conference and for building networking opportunities on a regular basis over time.

 - The Citizen Science Association.
-This Association is currently free to join and has over 4000 members from around the world.
-It sponsors a semi-annual conference (luckily, in alternate years from the NWQMC’s National Monitoring conference), and aims to provide support to practitioners, researchers and others to develop and implement citizen science initiatives of all types.
+This Association has over 4000 members from around the world.
+It sponsors a semi-annual conference and aims to provide support to practitioners, researchers and others to develop and implement citizen science initiatives of all types.

 - Federal Crowdsourcing and Citizen Science Toolkit.
 This toolkit is designed to help federal partners initiate and grow citizen science programs.
 It includes step by step guidance, resources, and case studies.

 - Scistarter.com.
 This website lists all types of citizen science projects.
 In 2016, the site underwent major redevelopment and a special portal was developed for volunteer water monitoring programs to be easily listed.